How to Wire a 120/240-Volt Outlet for an Electric Range

 Need more help?
 Talk to an electrician near you

 Our partners can help you compare quotes from top-rated professionals near you

 Wiring the Power Cord on the Range

 Another preliminary is connecting the appliance power cord to the range.
 Most ranges do not come with the power cord attached; this is a component you will need to buy separately and connect yourself.
-Unlike the installation of the circuit itself, connecting the power cord is relatively easy work that most DIYers can do themselves.
+Unlike the installation of the circuit itself, connecting the power cord is relatively easy work so most DIYers can do it themselves.
 While circuit size may vary, what can’t vary is the power cord and receptacle type: Since 1996, the National Electrical Code (NEC) has required 4-conductor circuits for electric ranges, ovens, and cooktops.
 This means the receptacle has four slots to accept a 4-prong cord plug.
 It’s a violation of code to install a new receptacle that is made for the old-style 3-prong cords.

 This preliminary involves removing the back access panel on the range, threading the power cord into the panel, then connecting the wires to matching screw terminals.

 3-Prong vs. 4-Prong Plugs